 Advantages of FBA

-With FBA, you shift the essential and cost-intensive shipping processes to Amazon.
+With FBA, you transfer the essential and cost-intensive shipping processes to Amazon.
 Focusing on your core business is crucial with FBA.
-Amazon packages your products, ships them, and provides the best customer service.
+Amazon packages your products, ships them out, and provides the best customer service.
 This means you have enough time to concentrate on selling your items.

 With FBA, more sales can be generated.
 When comparing offers, the Amazon algorithm favors the products of FBA sellers.
 This is partly because shipping in the FBA program is free, which encourages the buyer to click the purchase button.